 E-Commerce Section: This section, the meat-and-potatoes of your site, consists of completely customizable components you can choose from.
 All FRM websites include at least some of the following:

-Additional Services: Here you will offer your death certificates (we can supply a tool to make it easy for shoppers to calculate cost by area and quantity).
+- Additional Services: Here you will offer your death certificates (we can supply a tool to make it easy for shoppers to calculate cost by area and quantity) and other cash-advance items.

 Obituaries and Condolences: Even if your main funeral home website already has one, we highly recommend the inclusion of a complimentary obituary/condolence section on your cremation arrangement website.
 Not only will this feature increase authenticity and trust by providing social proof of your business, but because it essentially also functions as content that is continuously being added to, it has the added benefit of being able to drive search traffic to your site.
 So we strongly advise that this service be offered free of charge, although it could be presented as a $50 value that is offered for free.